ismaelyws/themely-whmcs-module/README.md

 ## Get Help/Support

-To get assistance with the Themely WHMCS hook or to suggest new features; here's how you can reach us:
+To get assistance or to suggest new features; here's how you can reach us:

-[Create new issue on Github](https://github.com/ismaelyws/themely-whmcs-hook/issues) (click the green **New Issue** button)
+[Create new issue on Github](https://github.com/ismaelyws/themely-whmcs-module/issues) (click the green **New Issue** button)

 [Chat with us on Discord](https://discord.gg/f3m2Pmp)